quyencodes/reactnative-setup/README.md

 npm install tailwindcss@3.3.2 --save-dev
 ```

+Finally, run `npm i` to make sure node_modules is up to date

 ## Quickstart Instructions

 1. Open the terminal with `ctrl + backtick mark`, make sure to <b>change to the correct directory</b> and write the following command (install NPM packages):